BlueJayXRStudio/InfiniteTree/README.md

 The Task Stack Machine does not halt.
 Terminal states only exist at the Task level (`SUCCESS` or `FAIL`), but the system itself (`δ_system`) is designed to run continuously, like a scheduler or CPU, awaiting new tasks.

+## References

+1. Erol, K., Hendler, J. A., & Nau, D. S. (1994, June).
+UMCP: A sound and complete procedure for hierarchical task-network planning.
+In Aips (Vol. 94, pp. 249-254).
+2. Orkin, J. (2006, March).
+Three states and a plan: the AI of FEAR.
+In Game developers conference (Vol. 2006, p.
+4).
+SanJose, California: CMP Game Group.